top of page

 Allentown, PA 18102

-The Sixth Street Shelter is an organization dedicated to helping homeless families in the Lehigh Valley.
+The Sixth Street Shelter is a program of Community Action Lehigh Valley.
+They are dedicated to helping homeless families in the Lehigh Valley.
 They offers assistance through “management, in-house programming, and referrals to appropriate services,” so they can help everyone be self-sufficient and to help future generations with education and job training.

 bottom of page